selfup/unigen-rs/README.md

 The most difficult part will be setting up an electro-magnetic field.
 That is why we are starting with the simplest form of an EMF.

+Recently made a port in Javascript using websockets.
+You can check out the repo here [nodizy](https://github.com/selfup/nodizy)

 # Rust

 ### OSX